panlovelyda/Project-4-Group-8/README.md

 ![](Image/result.png)
 ![](Image/chart.png)

-Optimised data has better accuracy with more rows in dataset.
-Increased dataset from 4119 to 41188 rows
+Optimised data has better accuracy with more rows in dataset Increased dataset from 4119 to 41188 rows
 Used the same Tanh activation function and 3 layers neural network Accurecay rate increased from 0.9049 to 0.9159